-A recent survey showed that over a third of companies use more than thirty different data monitoring tools, spread across infrastructure and operations, DevOps, and SecOps teams.
-Each tool has deep awareness of its own narrow domain, but that awareness doesn’t translate to neighboring areas or tools.
+A recent survey showed that over a third of companies use more than thirty different data monitoring tools for their observability data, spread across infrastructure and operations, DevOps, and SecOps teams.
+Each tool has deep awareness of its own narrow domain, but that source of truth doesn’t translate to neighboring areas or tools.
 Teams often introduce new data monitoring tools as a response to new architectures or changes in operations.
 This uncontrolled tool sprawl drives up costs and complexity, but it also leaves teams with a fragmented and confused monitoring environment.

 To deal with this tool sprawl, many enterprises chase after a “single pane of glass” strategy, where a single tool offers all the capabilities various teams need.
 According to 451 Research, 83% of enterprise companies prefer buying as many monitoring tools as possible from a single vendor.
 While this sounds like a great strategy, there are several reasons why a single-vendor strategy doesn’t work: